vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Muõjāla Bhata, a south Indian astronomer, wrote a phenomenon of procession of the equinoxes, he made an

-treatise called Laghumānasa in 854.
-Saka or 932 A.D.
+treatise called Laghumānasa in 854. śaka or 932 A.D.
 A uncritical selection of these data compiled at different times.

 later commentator, Muniśvara, ascribes the following and included them in his Chap.
 VIII.